Kitchen knife: Serrations

 Some companies have names for their own serration patterns and apply them to an entire line of knives.
-Examples are Cutco's Double-D edge and Henckel's Eversharp Pro series.
+Examples are the Cutco Double-D edge and the Henckels Eversharp Pro series.

 Indentations

-Away from the edge, a knife most simply has either a rectangular or wedge-shaped cross-section (saber grind vs. flat grind), but may also have indentations, whose purpose is to reduce adhesion of the food to the blade.
+Away from the edge, a knife most simply has either a rectangular or wedge-shaped cross-section (saber grind v. flat grind), but may also have indentations, whose purpose is to reduce adhesion of the food to the blade.
 This is widely found in Japanese knives, and in the West is particularly found in meat carving knives, though also in knives for soft cheese, and some use for vegetables.